likaSKH/ixdf-questions/README.md

     **>>** Monitoring the performance of live web applications, especially in Laravel, is crucial for ensuring optimal user experience.
 My aproach is to use:

-    1. Real time monitoring tools like New Relic, in larval application sometimes I use pulse on development level.
+    1. Real time monitoring tools like New Relic, in Laravel application sometimes I use pulse on development level.

     3. Continues Performance testing, simulating user traffic and checking any slow queries before any deployment to production.